bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

 # Animation desired behaviour
-* Have all entrance store transition durations be constants in a single file?
+* Demonstrate that presences can animate from sliding in.
+* Make sure animations and lyric scroll don't block each other.
+* Wire animations

 # Animation TODO:
-* Initial stage
-    * Temporarily hide curtain.

 * Cleanup
     * Reshow curtain.

+# Nice TODO:
+* Have all entrance store transition durations be constants in a single file?

 # Annotation edit TODO:
 * Establish what exactly makes for a narrative, backstory, and observation.